Písek

 Písek (/cs/; Pisek) is a town in the South Bohemian Region of the Czech Republic.
 It has about 31,000 inhabitants.
-The town is known for the oldest bridge in the country.
-The historic town centre is well preserved and is protected as an urban monument zone.
+The town is located on the Otava River.
+It is a centre of education with a number of important schools.

-Písek is a centre of education with a number of important schools.
+Písek was a village of gold panners, until the royal town was founded in 1254.
 Up to the last decades of 19th century, Písek was the centre of the large autonomous Prácheňsko region.
+The historic town centre is well preserved and is protected as an urban monument zone.
+The town is known for Písek Stone Bridge, the oldest bridge in the Czech Republic that is a national cultural monument.

 Administrative division

 Písek consists of nine municipal parts (in brackets population according to the 2021 census):